mattbierner/blog.mattbierner.com/_posts/2016-02-28-one-thesaurical-motherfucker.md

 **Output** - 253 Characters

 > THIS IS A COCK-and-bull story of a eyeball-to-eyeball encounter of double harness out-of-the-way, undernourished, fairly of marriageable age Patrick Victor Martindale White gentleman's gentleman on a terrestrial planet which was in articulo mortis fast.

+Or, for a more Vonnegut feel, we can use the shortest synonyms:

+> THIS IS A ALL of a go of ii lone, bony, fairly big boy hes on a Mars which was bad fast.

 The *Breakfast of Champions* excerpt also includes part of *The Star-Spangled Banner*, which is similarly improved: